Q: How do I know a UC Online course will count toward my degree or other requirements?

 A: Students who take a course at another campus have access to the host campus library via interlibrary loan.

-Q: Who do I contact if I’m having technical issues with an online course?
+Q: Who do I contact if I’m having technical issues with a UC Online course?

-A: Contact Student Support with any technical issues.
+A: Contact UC Online Support with any technical issues.

 Q: Who do I contact for academic support and advising?

-A: Please contact your home campus adviser for any academic-related questions.
+A: Please contact your home campus Academic Adviser for any academic-related questions.